bxparks/AceTime/MIGRATING.md

 ```

 The `BasicLinkManager` and `ExtendedLinkManager` should be used directly,
 instead of through the `LinkManager` interface.
-Since Link Manager were
+Since Link Managers were
 introduced only in v1.8, I expect almost no one to be affected by this.

 <a name="MigratingToVersion180"></a>